+4

-A Current practice
+Current practice This is a new initiative.

-Work in partnership with the leading, relevant traditional music organisations to deliver the MG ALBA Traditional Music Awards in the Highland area.
+Actions required Work in partnership with the leading, relevant traditional music organisations to deliver the MG ALBA Traditional Music Awards in the Highland area.

+Target date 2024-25

+Responsibility The Gaelic Team

-The Gaelic Team, High Life Highland (HLH)
+High Life Highland (HLH)

+5

-S Current practice
+Current practice This is a new initiative.

-Work in partnership with Celtic Media Festival to deliver the festival in the Highlands.
+Actions required Work in partnership with Celtic Media Festival to deliver the festival in the Highlands.

+Target date 2024-29

-The Gaelic Team, HLH
+Responsibility The Gaelic Team High Life Highland (HLH)